nialov/fractopo/README.rst

 |Documentation Status| |PyPI Status| |CI Test| |Coverage| |Binder| |Zenodo|

 ``fractopo`` is a Python module that contains tools for validating and analysing lineament and fracture trace maps (fracture networks).
+It is targeted at structural geologists working on the characterization of bedrock fractures from outcrops and through remote sensing.
+As it is a ``Python`` library, the use of ``fractopo`` requires prior (``Python``) programming knowledge.

 .. figure:: https://git.io/JBRuK
    :alt: Overview of fractopo